nerdimite/ai-plays/README.md

-# AI Plays
+# AI Plays (Classical Methods)

-This repository is a collection of various classical AI and Reinforcement Learning algorithms for building agents that can play simple games or solve problems.
-This repository is like my workspace for AI as I learn to implement various Classical AI algorithms and applying Reinforcement Learning algorithms on those problems.
+This repository is a collection of various Classical AI and Reinforcement Learning algorithms for building agents that can play simple games or solve problems.
+This repo is a precursor to a future collection of Deep Reinforcement Learning Algorithms.

 ## Contents